Morphology-Aware Graph Reinforcement Learning for Tensegrity Robot Locomotion: Experimental Results

 \subsection{Motion Primitive Evaluation and Trajectory Composition}

-After training, the learned policies were evaluated in simulation for all three motion primitives under randomized initial poses to assess stability and consistency.
+After training, we evaluated all three primitives in simulation under randomized initial poses.

-For straight-line tracking, the robot was commanded to reach multiple waypoints positioned at different orientation angles relative to its initial heading.
-Each test consisted of repeated trials per waypoint, and performance was quantified by the deviation between the robot’s final and target positions.
+For straight-line tracking, the robot reached waypoints at several heading offsets; performance was quantified by the standard deviation of the robot's final-position distribution centered on target position.
 As shown in Fig.~\ref{fig:tracking}(a), the G-SAC policy achieved substantially lower deviation in distance than M-SAC across all waypoint directions, demonstrating improved directional accuracy and robustness.

 For in-place turning, policies were evaluated by the average yaw rate during counterclockwise (CCW) and clockwise (CW) rotations.
 G-SAC exhibited faster and more stable rotations compared to M-SAC as shown in Fig.~\ref{fig:tracking}(b).